grassroot72/SMAMP/README.md

 Service-Oriented Reliable Queuing protocol.
 It adds a "service name" to requests that the client sends, and asks workers to register for specific services.
-The broker, as its name implies, takes requests from clients and forwards the requests to the respective workers with specific "service name".
+The broker, as its name implies, takes requests from clients and forwards the requests to the respective workers with the specific "service name".

 ### *Titanic Pattern - Disconnected Reliability*
 <img src="./Screenshot/Titanic.jpg" width="480px">